joheitzman/USERNAME.github.io/about.md

 ---
 layout: page
-title: Marine BioChem Lab - Dr. Liza Roger
+title: Marine BioChem Lab (or whatever you want) - YOURNAME
 permalink: /about/
 ---

-Some information about the lab and whatnot.
+You can put whatever within here

+e.g. personal bio, CV, published manuscripts

+Treat this ABOUT page as your own personal webpage if you currently don't have one

 ### More Information